justinrlee/confluent-demo/README.md

 ./deploy_oidc_demo.sh
 ```

-Monitor pods as they come up (need Control Center to be 3/3); may take some time
+Monitor pods as they come up (need Control Center to have 3/3 running containers); this may take some time to start.

 ```bash
 kubectl -n confluent-demo get pods -w